tearne/stuff/debian/raspberrypi/setup.md

         psk="myPassword"
     }

-If not rebooting:
-    wpa_cli -i wlan0 reconfigure
+If not rebooting run `wpa_cli -i wlan0 reconfigure`

-To turn WiFi off/on:
+To turn WiFi off/on and check status:

     sudo rfkill block wifi
     sudo rfkill unblock wifi

-To check the status of your wireless communication interfaces:

     sudo rfkill list all

-# SSH
+## SSH
-Enable ssh by creating `ssh` file in `/boot`, or, when running `sudo systemctl enable ssh`, and `sudo systemctl start ssh`.
+Enable ssh by creating `ssh` file in `/boot`, or, if already running `sudo systemctl enable ssh`, and `sudo systemctl start ssh`.

-# Unicorn hat hd setup

-* sudo apt install python3-pip python3-numpy
-* pip3 install --user unicornhathd